New to trail running? These trail running tips and tricks will help get you up to speed (literally) in no time.

 Read on for our top tips for how to start trail running!

 Your next best option is to hit the internet!
 There are some great websites and apps that have a whole catalog of trails where you live, such as AllTrails and Trail Run Project.
 Both sites allow for the trail user to upload their reviews and photos of the trails, which can help you decide which one to tackle first.
+If you live near a national park, visit their website to learn about the running trails.

 If you spend any time on the trail before sunrise or nearing sundown, you’d be wise to carry a light source with you.
 There are many options from headlamps to flashlights to waist lights; it’s just a matter of finding the one that works for you.